 - be enrolled in the Pre-Clinical Component.
-A student must complete an application for Pre-Clinical Nursing during the period noted on the Academic Calendar.
+Student must complete an application for Pre-Clinical Nursing during the period noted on the Academic Calendar.
 The application is obtained in the Registrar's Office.
-The student must see a nursing advisor to discuss their academic performance and obtain a advisor's signature on the application.
-The application is submitted to the Nursing Department (M-401); - pass the CUNY Reading and Writing exams and parts 1 and 2 of the COMPASS Math Skills Test and/or complete any required remediation before completion of the four (4) courses in the Pre-Clinical Sequence; - 3. complete the four (4) courses in the Pre-Clinical Sequence: ENG 1200, PSY 1100, BIO 1100 and SCI 2500; - 4. complete the four courses the Pre-Clinical Sequence with at least a grade point average of 2.5 and earn at least two (2) Bs (one of which must be in SCI 2500 or BIO 1100); - 5. the student who has repeated and/or withdrawn from any of the Pre-Clinical Sequence courses may not be considered for admission to the Nursing program; - 6. all grades received for courses taken in the Pre-Clinical Sequence at Kingsborough will be included in the Pre-Clinical average computation; - submit transcripts from other colleges (NOTE: Letter grades received in the Pre-Clinical Sequence courses at other colleges will be used to determine eligibility for admission); any biological science course more than 10 years old will not be accepted for exemption or credit; - 8. perform satisfactorily on the Test of Essential Academic Skills (TEAS) exam. - 9. the transfer student from other colleges must be in good academic standing.
-A student who is on academic probation or has been administratively dismissed from a Nursing program at a previous school is not eligible for admission to the Nursing program;
+The student must see a nursing counselor to discuss their academic performance and obtain a advisor's signature on the application.
+The application is submitted to the Nursing Department (M401): - pass the CUNY Reading and Writing exams and parts 1 and 2 of the COMPASS Math Skills Test and/or complete any required developmental courses before completion of the four (4) courses in the Pre-Clinical Sequence; - complete the four (4) courses in the Pre-Clinical Sequence: ENG 1200, PSY 1100, BIO 1100 and SCI 2500; - 4. complete the four courses the Pre-Clinical Sequence with at least a grade point average of 2.5 and earn at least two (2) Bs (one of which must be in SCI 2500 or BIO 1100); - 5. the student who has repeated and/or withdrawn from any of the Pre-Clinical Sequence courses may not be considered for admission to the Nursing program; - 6. all grades received for courses taken in the Pre-Clinical Sequence at Kingsborough will be included in the Pre-Clinical average computation; - submit transcripts from other colleges (NOTE: Letter grades received in the Pre-Clinical Sequence courses at other colleges will be used to determine eligibility for admission); any biological science course more than 10 years old will not be accepted for exemption or credit; - 8. perform satisfactorily on the Test of Essential Academic Skills (TEAS) exam.